-Unit Min Max Default Square (constant flow Decelerating (Flow is prevent air hunger) decreased linearly, may Square
+Unit Min Max Default Square (constant flow in prevent air hunger) w) s decreased linearly, may Square

 5.7.2.17 Sup.
 Pressure (SIMV mode)

 The Support Pressure setting is used in the SIMV ventilation modes, for defining the inspiratory pressure for the support breaths triggered by the patient.